 The signals SIGKILL and SIGSTOP cannot be caught, blocked, or ignored.
 Up to and including Linux 2.2, the default behavior for SIGSYS, SIGX?
 CPU, SIGXFSZ, and (on architectures other than SPARC and MIPS) SIGBUS was to terminate the process (without a core dump).
-(On some other the process without a core dump.)
-Linux 2.4 conforms to the with a core dump.
+(On some other UNIX systems the default action for SIGXCPU and SIGXFSZ is to terminate the process without a core dump.)
+Linux 2.4 conforms to the POSIX.1-2001 requirements for these signals, terminating the process with a core dump.